-* 2013 saw the award ['for services to the community in Presonpans'] of Membership of the Most Excellent Order of the British Empire [MBE] to Gordon Prestoungrange, who founded and led the Arts Festival from 1997.
+* 2013 saw the award ['for services to the community in Prestonpans'] of Membership of the Most Excellent Order of the British Empire [MBE] to Dr Gordon Prestoungrange, who founded and has led the Arts Festival from 1997.
 A joint article in East Lothian Transactions, May 2013, [LINKED HERE] summarises what had been attempted and achieved.

 * 2014 & 2015 were focussed on the largest artwork yet attempted in The Pans - the creation in 34 countries across the world of the Scottish Diaspora Tapestry.
 [LINKED HERE] It was ready with an initial 167 panels for the nation's Homecoming 2014 with a premiere in Prestonpans Community Centre on May 31st.
 Panels continued to flow in and the artwork was finally completed and exhibited with 304 panels in Veere in The Netherlands.
 Throughout 2014/ 2015 it toured Scotland and England and 2015 saw exhibitions across the Baltic & Western Europe in Bergen, Barga, Picinisco and Paris as well as Veere.
 The Official Guide is available @ our online Boutique in English and Gaelic, with an APP including these languages plus Italian and French for visitors at exhibitions.

-The Arts Festival's work has been led across the years by a team of Scottish historians and distinguished artists including Andrew Dallmeyer, Annemarie Allan, the late Jim Forster, John Lindsay, Andrew Crummy, Annemarie Allen, Gordon Prestoungerange, Tom Ewing, Adele Conn, Yvonne Murphy, Gillian Hart, Arran Johnston and Sharon Beck.
+The Arts Festival's work has been led across the years by a team of Scottish historians and distinguished artists including Andrew Dallmeyer, Annemarie Allan, the late Jim Forster, John Lindsay, Andrew Crummy, Annemarie Allen, Gordon Prestoungerange, Tom Ewing, Adele Conn, Yvonne Murphy, Gillian Hart, Arran Johnston, Sharon Beck and Ed Bethune.
 But they have at all times been accompanied by volunteer contributors in many other fields e.g. music, song, poetry, theatre, sculpture, pottery, photography and story telling.
 The Festival has always depended on the services of any and all such artists as care to join the initiative.
-Annual 'Burriss' Bursary and associated Grants are also provided for local artists.
+'Burriss' Bursary and associated Grants have also been provided for local artists.

 The Arts Festival was accepted by Scottish Ministers as a 'Community Right to Buy' enterprise in 2008 as it fought, regretably without success, to save the Auld Fowler's HQ in Prestonpans from demoilition by Lidl.